 For where your treasure is, there your heart will be also.

-Most of us think we decide with our head or our logic.
-What if that is only half of the equation ... and not even the better half?
+Most of us think we decide with our head, our rational logic.
+What if that is only half of the equation—and not even the better half?
+We trust our decisions with our hearts, so being half-hearted or uncommitted messes with our minds.
 Consider the costs of a lifetime of flawed decision-making on our well-being, income, opportunities, and relationships.
 Scary, huh?

 In time, feelings and thoughts will emerge beyond your initial thinking.
-Sleeping on a decision often provides the ample space and time needed to gain the fuller perspective that leads to a more peaceful decision.
+Sleeping on a decision often provides the ample space and time needed to gain the fuller perspective that leads to a more peaceful and wisely reached decision.

 Here is where your 2-word personal purpose statement can serve you well.
 On the front end of a decision, ask yourself if what you’re about to decide is on-purpose.
 Use your purpose as a way to be heart-centered.
 This gives some assurance that you’re likely to be bringing expression to your purpose in your decision.